huridocs/pdf-document-layout-analysis/README.md

 <h3 align="center">PDF Document Layout Analysis</h3>
-<p align="center">A Docker-powered service for PDF document layout analysis</p>
+<p align="center">A Docker-powered service for PDF document layout analysis and PDF OCR</p>

 ---
 This project provides a powerful and flexible PDF analysis service.
-The service allows for the segmentation and classification of different parts of PDF pages, identifying the elements such as texts, titles, pictures, tables and so on.
+The service enables OCR, segmentation, and classification of different parts of PDF pages, identifying elements such as texts, titles, pictures, tables, and so on.
 Additionally, it determines the correct order of these identified elements.

 <table>